avyalova/9-3/README.md

 # to new file intro.test should be import function that we will use for testing, need to use require for this

-# Use test () function as global function with 2 parameters.
+# use test () function as global function with 2 parameters.
 The second one as callBack function

-# Use expect () to specify expectetion from your test function with different matchers (toBe and etc)
+# use expect () to specify expectetion from your test function with different matchers (toBe and etc)

-# In order to run test please use command npm test
+# in order to run test please use command npm test